kaspermunch/PopulationGenomicsCourse/Exercises/Sweeps/README.md

 In this exercise section you will analyse positive selection in human populations.
 You will be looking at the X chromosome of individuals from the Simons genome diversity project.
 The advantage of X chromosomes in males is that they are haploid, and therefore, fully phased.
 We also have other reasons to belive that they often experience natural selection.
 Finally, they have typically not been investigated previously to the same extent as the autosomes.

-You will perform many of the same analysis as in the [Sabeti et al. (2007)](https://www.nature.com/articles/nature06250) paper.
-They used these to find selection in the human HapMap data (SNP data) on the autosomes.

 You will have data from the following populations:

 | Population  | Individuals |